 Terms of reference for Representatives are as set out in the relevant section of the UNC.

-NB: In circumstances where a group of companies hold more than one licence, the group will only be entitled to make a single nomination and to exercise five (5) votes regardless of the number of licences held.
+NB: In circumstances where a group of companies hold more than one Shipper licence, the group will only be entitled to make a single nomination and to exercise five (5) votes regardless of the number of licences held.

 Rules for Nomination and (if necessary) Election to the DSC Committees

-Objective - to enable up to six (6) User Representatives to sit on the each of the DSC Committees: the DSC Change Management Committee (DSC-Change) and the DSC Contract Management Committee (DSC-Contract).
+Objective - to enable up to six (6) Shipper User Representatives to sit on the each of the DSC Committees: the DSC Change Management Committee (DSC-Change) and the DSC Contract Management Committee (DSC-Contract).

 Nominations are invited from any relevant licensees who are holders of a gas shipping licence and who are bound under the terms of the UNC framework.